Tap the text to show or hide reading controls.

 “The day I left for the Empire, there was an oath I made with the head of the house.
 In exchange for being granted the freedom to leave the house… I swore that, even if I ever returned, I would never again covet the position of heir to House Arne.”

-A bluebird that had spread its own wings and flown the cage, perhaps, could never return to that cage again.
+I stared at her dumbly.
+A bluebird that had spread its own wings and fled the cage could never return to it again, perhaps.
+Now I had the full shape of the situation.

 I raised one corner of my mouth slightly and asked,

 “Very well.
-In that case, how, specifically, does this heir’s trial proceed?”
+In that case — how, specifically, does this heir’s trial proceed?”

 Seraphina looked taken aback for a moment, then said,